-Late Morning we visit one of the wonder of the world, the Great Wall of China.
+This morning we're up early to take the bullet train to Beijing, we'll arrive by late morning.
+Late afternoon we visit one of the world, the Great Wall of China.
 To obtain permission to access the locals only sections of the unrestored Great Wall, we enjoy a mandatory meal at a local farm.
 We'll then hike on totally unrestored sections of the Wall where we set up camp on a deserted section of the wall.
-In the evening we take in suneset in this ancient and dramatic setting (Please note, due to cold weather before the end of April and after September, we stay in a guest house near the Wall instead of camping, but still return to the Wall to watch sunrise in the morning.
+In the evening we take in sunset in this ancient and dramatic setting (Please note, due to cold weather before the end of April and after September, we stay in a guest house near the Wall instead of camping, but still return to the Wall to watch sunrise in the morning.
 Between April and September monsoon rain may also mean we are unable to camp on the wall.).